fiunchinho/dockerize-me/README.md

 Your email: alice@wonderland.com
 Your full name: Alice Wonderland
-Does the container runs Java?
+Does the container run Java?
 [False]
 Which file/folder needs to be copied to the container?
 It'll be copied into '/code' [.]
 Which port do you want to expose?
 [No ports exposed] Do you need an entrypoint to do stuff before running the app?
 [False]